Adapalene/benzoyl peroxide

-Adapalene/benzoyl peroxide, sold under the brand name Epiduo among others, is a fixed-dose combination medication for the treatment of severe acne vulgaris.
-It consists of a combination of adapalene and benzoyl peroxide in a topical gel formulation.
+Adapalene/benzoyl peroxide, sold under the brand name Epiduo among others, is a fixed-dose combination medication for the treatment of acne vulgaris.
+It is a combination of adapalene, a retinoid; and benzoyl peroxide.

 It is available as a generic medication.
+In 2023, it was the 319th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.

 Medical uses

 Adapalene/benzoyl peroxide is indicated for the topical treatment of acne vulgaris.

 Side effects

 Commonly reported side effects include the following: